Eiko-Tokura/monad-effect/README.md

   -> EffT' c mods es' m a
 ```

-This is very useful when:

-- you have a reusable component that only needs a subset of modules; or
+This is very useful when you have a reusable component that only needs a subset of modules.
-- you want to **add a new error type** around an existing effect and then project back.

 ### Scoped module initialisation